One of Sweden's largest retail banks

 The period in brief, Group

-- According to the 2019 Swedish Quality Index customer satisfaction survey, Länsförsäkringar Bank remains the player on the banking market with the most satisfied retail customers.
-Länsförsäkringar Bank also has the most satisfied corporate customers according to the 2019 Swedish Quality Index.
+- According to the 2020 Swedish Quality Index customer satisfaction survey, Länsförsäkringar Bank remains the leading player in terms of customer satisfaction among retail customers.

 Standard & Poor's